AbhishekTiwari07/Algorithm/README.md

 # Algorithm
-This repo consists of all the algorithm i have learnt so far
+This repo consists of all the algorithm/problems i have learnt so far

 <h2>1.Basic</h2>
 <ul>